dzackgarza/Notes/Class_Notes/Real Analysis/Chapter 8.md

 and thus the above condition is equivalent to $R_n(x) \to 0$.

-As it turns out, we can derive an explicit expression for what this remainder actually is in terms of $f$
+As it turns out, we can derive an explicit expression for what this remainder actually is in terms of $f$.